netobserv/network-observability-console-plugin/web/docs/enums/FlowDirection.md

 • **Ingress** = ``"0"``

-Incoming traffic, from node observation point
+Incoming traffic, from the node observation point

 ___